uofr/yu_video_package/README.md

 Also, this module is only available in English.
 Stay tuned to future versions for other language supports.

-This package includes following plugins:
+This package includes the following plugins:

 * local_kaltura: This plugin provides various setting menu for administrators, and provides Kaltura APIs.
 * local_mymedia: This plugin provides media gallery (called "My Media") for users.
-Users can upload, preview, delete theirs media through this.
-Also, users can edit a metadata, and can set access range for their own media.
+Users can upload, preview, delete their media through "My Media".
+Also, users can edit metadata, and can set enable/disable access restriction to their own media.
 * mod_kalmediaassign: This is an activity module.
-Each student can submit a media from their "My Media", and teachers can grade students' medias.
+Each student can submit a media from their "My Media", and teachers can play submitted medias, and grade each media.
 * mod_kalmediares: This is a resource module.
-Teachers can create media view page in theis courses, and can view students' play/view status.
+Teachers can create media view page (embed media) in their courses, and can view students' play/view status.

 Requirements
 ------